-(b) Vice President of Print shall oversee and be the President’s liaison for Mentorship/Community Service Committee;
+- Vice President of Broadcast shall oversee and be the President’s liaison for Media Advocacy

-(c) Vice President of Broadcast shall oversee and be the President’s liaison for Media Advocacy Committee;
+- Vice President of Print shall oversee and be the President’s liaison for Mentorship/Community Service Committee;

-(d) Vice President of Digital shall oversee and be president’s liaison for the Membership/Communications Committee;
+- Vice President of Digital shall oversee and be President’s liaison for the Membership/Communications Committee;

-b) Should any disbursement of funds appear to be unlawful, the Treasurer shall submit the question of the legality of such order for the vote of the Executive Board, and s/he shall follow the course outlined by the majority vote of the Executive Board and in compliance with applicable Federal, State and local laws and regulations,
+- Should any disbursement of funds appear to be unlawful, the Treasurer shall submit the question of the legality of such order for the vote of the Executive Board, and s/he shall follow the course outlined by the majority vote of the Executive Board and in compliance with applicable Federal, State and local laws and regulations

-d) No check shall be issued without the signature of two of the six voting officers.
+- No check or electronic withdrawals and/or payments shall be issued without the signature and/or approval of two of the six voting officers.

 Article V. Duties and Description of the Parliamentarian.